How much does it cost?

-Our $99 initial consultations are an hour long, no obligation and are completely confidential.
+Our $99 initial consultations are half hour long and $149 for an hour, no obligation and are completely confidential.
 This is the first meeting with your solicitor and it is extremely useful as it gives you the opportunity to interview the law firm and decide whether you would like to work together with this particular solicitor.
 This consultation can also very quickly help to determine whether you will need to proceed further in the matter, or whether you will need to take any further action at all.

 Fixed fee pricing is where we fix the fee for a certain item of work.
 This type of pricing is about absolute certainty for the client.
 You know how much it is going to cost from the outset.
 Like our $99 initial consultation, you know what you are going to pay, and unlike other firms, there are no nasty “add ons” to take you by surprise.

 We can offer fixed fee services only where we can identify the exact work required upfront with clarity, and this makes fixed fees suitable for largely procedural applications such as divorce applications, applications for consent orders and some of the less complex Binding Financial Agreements.
 Fixed fees are also suitable for preparation of specific documents such as Wills and Powers of Attorney.

 However we can’t give a fixed fee when the nature, duration and complexity of the work can’t be easily identified.
 For example negotiations can be protracted or short, depending on the needs of the parties, and contested court proceedings are always highly unpredictable, so other forms of pricing are then necessary.

 Hourly rates are, obviously, a time based form of charging.
 The more time your lawyer spends on your case the more it costs.